ternaustralia/vocview/README.md

 Note: there is significance of loading in this `skos.ttl` file, which is a modified version of the SKOS definition.
 The modifications consist of removing a few `rdfs:subPropertyOf`statements used by the rule-based inference engine (discussed later).
 Loading this file in to the graph allows the inferencer to form new triples.

-### Rule-based inferencing
+## Rule-based inferencing
+### OWLRL
 VocView utilises the Python rule-based inferencer for RDF known as [owlrl](https://owl-rl.readthedocs.io/en/latest/).
 The inferencer is used in VocView to expand the graph on SKOS-specific properties.
 To expand the graph on SKOS properties, ensure that the `skos.ttl` is declared in `vocabs.yaml`.
 Additional ontologies can also be loaded in to expand the graph further.

 A good example of why an inferencing engine is used in VocView is to expand properties that have inverse properties of itself.
 For example, declaring top concepts with `skos:topConceptOf` need only be declared within concepts of a concept scheme.
 The inferencing engine is capable of performing a deductive closure and add the inverse statements of `skos:topConceptOf` to the concept scheme as `skos:hasTopConcept`.
 The HTML view of the concept scheme will now display a listing of the top concepts.
 Without the additional triples added by the inferencing engine, the listing will not be displayed (as the information is missing).

+The downside of using a rule-based inferencer like owlrl is the expensive calculations.
+This causes a slow start-up time for VocView.

+### Skosify
+An alternative to rule-based inferencing is the Python [skosify](https://skosify.readthedocs.io/en/latest/index.html) library.
+This library contains a collection of inferencing functions specifically for SKOS properties.
+Since this library only focuses on SKOS things, it may be much faster than the owlrl library, thus reducing start-up time.

-### Persistent store
+## Persistent store
 On start-up, the first request performs the loading of all the RDF files into an in-memory graph.
 It then performs a deductive closure to expand the graph with additional triples outlined in the `skos.ttl`.
 This process makes the initial start-up time very slow.

 One way to solve this is to have persistence of the graph between server restarts.